glimpse-editor/getglimpse-web/content/posts/glimpse-0-1-0-release-notes.md

 * Updated the Flatpak build process and removed webkit build step for dev releases
 * Provided support for Snapcrafters to package the code through their third party distribution channel
 * Added Travis CI support to sanity check and test builds in version control
-* Created new Windows installers with the WiX toolset
+* Created a new 32-bit Windows installer with the WiX toolset

 ### Developer Assistance
 * Added BABL, GEGl and MyPaint dependencies as git submodules pre-set at the current tagged releases